 In light of recent media criticisms of aggressive and pestering charity fundraising, we would like to reassure all our current and potential supporters and donors of YMCA East Surrey that we are an ethically-based organisation, founded on Christian values.
 As such, we are mindful of the sensitivities around fundraising and work in a fully responsible and transparent way to raise charitable monies for our many beneficiaries.

 We would like to thank you for the funds you have, or are considering, donating and would be more than happy to answer any concerns you may have.
 Our current fundraising project is for an Inclusive Sports Facility at our YMCA Sports and Community Centre in Princes Road, Redhill.
-Costing £1.97m, we are already one third of the way there and your help in meeting our target will be invaluable in supporting children, young people and adults with disabilities to participate in a range of sporting activities.
+Costing £2.6 million, we are in the final stages of fundraising and your help in meeting our target will be invaluable in supporting children, young people and adults with disabilities to participate in a range of sporting activities.

 This policy addresses general responsibilities in fundraising as well as specific responsibilities of fundraisers and donors, and as related to the use of and accountability of funds.